SobhikaMahajan/ROUTE-SHORTEST-PATH/README.md

 2. If you choose manually, you have to type the dataset manually.
 3. If you choose uploading the dataset, you have to give the path of the dataset (I have given a sample csv file for easy working) .
 4. After giving the location of the dataset, it will ask you to speak your current location and destination location.
-5. Then it will route the shortest path using A* algorithm.
+5. Then it will route the shortest path using Dijkstra algorithm.

 ## Interface
 The interface of the project is GUI made through python.